-But look at those social share numbers!
+Look at those social share numbers though!

 My readers love long-form content (the stats back it up), so I keep delivering.

-The trick here is to figure out what kind of content works best for you and your readers.
+The trick is to figure out what kind of content works best for you and your readers.

 For example, MarketingProfs is another big website catering to marketing professionals.
 However, its content is totally different from mine.

 MarketingProfs focuses on seminars, webinars, and other data as opposed to in-depth guides.
-So there’s no ‘right’ answer, necessarily.
+So there’s no “right” answer, necessarily.

 Your content strategy should also extend to your social media channels.

-But keep in mind: You shouldn’t necessarily be on every single social platform.
+But keep in mind you shouldn’t necessarily be on every single social platform.

 Spreading yourself too thin (and then not updating each frequently enough) is almost worse than not being on any social platforms at all.